maiziex/Aquila/src/How_to_get_uniqmap_folder.md

 The below pipeline to generate K100 Umap is implemented based on <a href="https://bismap.hoffmanlab.org/">hoffmanMappability</a>.
 Credit by Yichen Liu (liuyichen@std.uestc.edu.cn)
 1. Use Jupyter notebook "Aquila_Umap.ipynb"    :octocat: <br />
-Configure the second block in Aquila_Umap.ipynb to meet your requirements, then run the blocks one by one.
+Configure the second block in Aquila_Umap.ipynb to meet your requirements, then run the whole notebook.
 ```
 #============================================================================================
 fa_folder = "path/to/fafolder/"     #The dir of the folder which contains your fasta files